 Hidden in the hinterland of Saint-Guilhem-le-Désert, you will find one of the most impressive hikes in the Hérault department.
 In 10 kilometres, the Circuit des Fenestrettes will take you from the bottom of the Verdus Stream to the imposing cliffs of the Cirque de l’Infernet.
-This circular trail is highly rewarding with its breathtaking views over the Val de Gellone.
+This highly rewarding circular trail will give you breathtaking views over the Val de Gellone.

 The Circuit des Fenestrettes is such an epic hike, that it was high on my wish list.
 So, after checking the weather for days, finally the day had come where the conditions on a Sunday were perfect.
 Blue sky: check, comfortable temperature: check, picnic and enough water bottles: double-check.
 And our little family was good to go.
 We drove off to Saint-Guilhem-le-Désert, one of the most beautiful villages of France, and parked our car at the big parking lot Pré des Pères at the top of the village.
-One bit of advice: even though the parking fee might seem excessive (7 euros for 4 hours), I suggest you pay it, as cars are checked regularly!
+One bit of advice: even though the parking fee might seem excessive (7 euros for 4 hours), I suggest you pay it, as the police regularly checks the cars!

 End of the world

-We had a little trouble finding the start of the hike of the Circuit des Fenestrettes, even though I had printed a map at home (which you can find here).
+We had a little trouble finding the start of the hike of the Circuit des Fenestrettes.
+Even though I had printed a map at home (which you can find here).
 However, after some searching, our girl found the first sign on the aptly called Chemin du Bout du Monde (Road at the End of the World).
 The signpost even had a scallop shell attached to it, the symbol of the Saint James’s Way or Camino de Santiago.
 After all, we were in Saint-Guilhem-le-Désert, an important stop on the pilgrimage to the Spanish Santiago de Compostella.
 Right after leaving the village, the rocky circuit unfolded itself at our feet.
-We had only been on our way for a few minutes, and we were already blown away by the view of this wonder of nature!
+We had only been on our way for a few minutes, and the view of this wonder of nature already blew us away!

 The first 5 kilometres of the hike started with a climb.
-First, we went through a little forest, but soon enough, we were walking along the cliffs of Bisonne.
+First, we went through a little forest, but soon enough, the cliffs of Bisonne surrounded us.
 With an impressive rockface towering over us on our left and an even more impressive view to our right, we forgot about climbing the path.
 To make these steep foothills of the Massif Central more accessible, monks of the Abbey of Gellone in Saint-Guilhem-le-Désert created several tracks.
 Realising that these routes have been used since the Middle Ages made this hike even more memorable.
 Via some steep stairs, we arrived at the top of the cliff.
-These cobbled stairs, called ‘L’Escaliou’, were also created by the monks so that they could guide their flock of sheep to the Plateau de Larzac.
-This place is actually called ‘Les Fenetrettes’, maybe because of the remains of small windows (‘fenêtres’ in French) that we spotted at the top of the stairs?
+Monks also created these cobbled stairs, called ‘L’Escaliou’, so that they could guide their flock of sheep to the Plateau de Larzac.
+This place is actually called ‘Les Fenetrettes’.
+Maybe because of the remains of small windows (‘fenêtres’ in French) that we spotted at the top of the stairs?

 From here, the path went downwards and brought us back to ‘the end of the world’ road.
-Chéri and I both agreed that this was an extraordinary hike, with its wide vistas combined with the rocky cliffs covered with evergreens.
+Chéri and I both agreed that this was an extraordinary hike.
+Most importantly because its amazing wide vistas combined perfectly with the rocky cliffs covered with evergreens.
 One of the last rock formations we saw even reminded us of the Three Sisters in the Blue Mountains of Australia.
 Or maybe our imagination ran a bit wild… Anyway, after three hours of walking, we thought we deserved some refreshments.
 So we indulged ourselves at the foot of the beautiful 150-year-old plane tree on Place de la Liberté in front of the Abey of Gellone.
 Not a bad place to conclude our fabulous hike!